mgcooper/icemodel/icemodel/+icemodel/+forcing/+reconstruct/README.md

   geometry.
 - `fitProxyCalibration` / `applyProxyCalibration` — tier 4 overlap bias
-  calibration (additive for state channels; multiplicative for shortwave and wind speed, preserving their shape and wind's nonnegative support).
+  calibration (additive for state channels; multiplicative for shortwave and wind speed, preserving their shape).
+Calibrated RH and wind candidates clamp once into their shared scalar bounds with an audit flag, preventing a fitted calm-wind ratio from crossing the 0.1 m/s runtime floor.
   Shortwave overlap is screened by target-station TOA rather than proxy magnitude; fitted proxy corrections persist in the station plan for calibrated last-resort use,